-The Institute admits outstanding organists, choral conductors, and singers to its music programs based on the application and auditions.
-Composers interested in enrolling in the School of Music through the Institute should indicate their interest on the School of Music application.
+The Institute admits outstanding choral conductors, organists, and singers to its music programs based on the application and auditions.
+Composers interested in applying to the Institute should indicate their interest on the School of Music application.
+Applicants who wish to be considered for programs in the School of Music independently of their Institute application, or who wish to apply to more than one Institute program, must submit separate applications and separate application fees.